yeager/OutFox-Translation-Helper/README.md

 Then just follow the instructions in the program.
 The program will list the missing keys, when comparing the source and target files.

+For more detailed explanation on how to use the app; See `MANUAL.md`

 Support
 -------